TCAA supports legislative and regulatory policies that advance the following objectives:

 TCAA encourages the State of Texas to evaluate opportunities that may exist for the state partner with Brand USA (formerly the Corporation for Travel Promotion) on international marketing programs.
 Brand USA administers approximately $100 million annually for the purposes of promoting the United States as a destination for international visitors, in partnerships with state and local government and private entities.

 Rationale: Conventioneers and leisure travelers are key drivers of demand for domestic and international air service.
 Texas commercial airports work closely with their local convention and visitors bureaus and with the travel and tourism industry on marketing our communities and the state to visitors.
 While there are robust state and local marketing initiatives targeted at the domestic travel markets, benchmarking by TCAA airports indicates that other states are far more aggressive in investing resources toward attracting international visitors to the state.
-While the State of Texas enjoys an iconic brand internationally, many international business and leisure travellers first destination preference for travel to the US is the east or west coasts.
+While the State of Texas enjoys an iconic brand internationally, many international business and leisure travelers first destination preference for travel to the US is the east or west coasts.
 In addition a new federal law has created significant sources of funds that may be available to the state and local governments for international marketing and promotion purposes.

 TCAA supports the federal role in assuring safety and security at our airports and for the national and international aviation system.
 We are committed to working closely with our federal partners on enhancing the safety and security and improving passenger convenience at our airports.